Pragyanand/Facial-Recognition-Attendance-System-Facenet-OpenCv--Dnn/README.md

     - Blink test or randomly specified head movement test can be implemented to prevent this from happening. <br><br>
 * Change in lighting conditions and distance and posture of the face in accordance with the camera can affect the model's prediction performance. <br><br>
 * Model Training takes a lot of time.<br><br>
+* Always trains on whole dataset and creates a new model everytime ( doesn't update the model with new information but can be done easily.)